 Brittney’s Workshop, Acting like a Human: The Guide to Hacking Humans with Ease, used the same techniques that actors, like herself, use to help her students feel natural and easy in real life.
 She taught them how to have a greater awareness of themselves in all aspects, physically, vocally, mentally, and emotionally.
 One student related, “Brittney’s class really put a new perspective on how much we use nonverbals; Especially body placement and hand gestures.
 The way she taught and how the lesson progressed, showed how much of a difference our words can have.
 Especially when we use emphasis, contractions, context, and emotion.”

 Amanda is the Senior Security Analyst for Blumira and the CEO and owner of the 501(c)(3) nonprofit, Mental Health Hackers.
-Amanda has spent over a decade in different areas of technology and sectors providing infrastructure support, triage, and design.
+Ms. Berlin has spent over a decade in different areas of technology and sectors providing infrastructure support, triage, and design.

 Amanda is no stranger to mental health.
 Having dealt with her own personal struggles for a time, she realized that she not only wasn’t alone, but that there were resources that can help others.
 Many may ask, why a mental health Workshop at a Human Hacking Conference?
 Because mental health affects all, even security professionals.
 Amanda’s workshop included group exercises and content from the Mental Health First Aid program.
 The students walked away with a better understanding of mental health issues and how to help those around them.
 One of students who took Amanda’s class remarked, “Amanda touches on an important issue in our day and age, and especially in our field.
 She gave practical exercises to help you cope and how and when to seek help.”